• Where is Bethesda located?

 © Bethesda Salt Cave

-Located in downtown Bethesda, this attraction is modeled after a traditional Himalayan salt cave.
+Located in downtown Bethesda, the Bethesda Salt Cave is modeled after a traditional Himalayan salt cave.
 The salts inside Bethesda Salt Cave are used in therapy sessions, where people come to the cave to breathe in the salt air.
 There have been several indications that the salt air helps alleviate sleeping problems, provides relief to people with asthma or allergies, and helps improve lung function, but Bethesda Salt Cave doesn't make any medical guarantees.

 4709 Montgomery Lane, Bethesda, MD, 20814, Tel. +1 301-312-6377